- Development opportunity for students at any stage of their law degree

 - $51,003 per annum pro rata plus superannuation

 About the Program:

 Our clerkship program provides a unique opportunity for Aboriginal and Torres Strait Islander law students to learn on the job while developing their practical legal skills and knowledge.
 Our aim is to give you exposure to a range of legal aid work including attending client meetings and shadowing lawyers in the duty lawyers lists, responding to client enquiries and providing information and referral services to both clients and members of the public.
 There is also opportunity to participate in community legal education projects, law reform and other projects.

 You will be supervised and supported throughout the program by the People & Culture team, program managers and an in-house practice that includes over 60 lawyers who are Law Institute of Victoria Accredited Specialists.

 Our program adopts a flexible approach and you can be at any stage of your law degree.
-Placement lengths vary and you can complete this in either a part or full time capacity.
+Placement lengths are up to four weeks full time or can be completed over a longer period in a part time capacity.
 There is also the opportunity to return in successive years until you have finished your studies.

 VLA considers that being Aboriginal and/or a Torres Strait Islander person is a genuine occupational requirement for this position under subsection 26(3) or section 28 of the Equal Opportunity Act 2010 (Vic).